NelsonAPenn/pizote/CONTRIBUTING.md

 Contributions appreciated!

-Contributions should be in the form of pull requests with all issues address referenced.
+Contributions should be in the form of pull requests to `dev` with all issues address referenced.